netrisai/docs/tutorials/phoenixnap-bmc-using-vnet.rst

 Unmanaged
 ---------

 Another option is turning the existing private network into Netris V-Net.
-All private networks from allowed VLAN IDs range and in the proper location that Netris don't create are visible as "unmanaged" in the V-Net section.
+All private networks from the allowed VLAN IDs range and in the proper location that Netris has not created are visible as "unmanaged" in the V-Net section.

 .. image:: /tutorials/images/phoenixnap-vnet-unmanaged-vnet.png
     :align: center